khoaguin/complete-fastapi-masterclass-udemy/README.md

 ## Branch `CORS`

-Contain code section 8 - CORS where we connect the React frontend app to FastAPI backend using CORS middleware
+Contain code for Section 9 - Authenticate

 ## How to run